The Best GMAT Prep Courses

 Veritas Prep also offers a unique feature we couldn’t find anywhere else: live online office hours.
 Unlike most self-paced prep courses that lack instructor interaction, Veritas offers online sessions with instructors seven days a week.
 During these two-hour sessions, students are welcome to ask any questions and receive personalized feedback or guidance.

 The closest competitor in this regard was Kaplan, which offers supplementary online lessons and live topic-specific sessions with an instructor.
-However, you have to pay an extra $200 for this service ($1,000 total), while Veritas includes office hours as part of its $699 standard package (the high end of average for the industry).
+However, you have to pay an extra $200 for this service ($1,000 total), while Veritas includes office hours as part of its $699 standard package (the high end of average for the industry, although they do occasionally offer discounted pricing).

 Points to Consider